 Caution: similar to plugins, this option analyzes the comments for corresponding words and links.
 If you use this option, your users must be informed about the analysis as you may be editing and processing personal data.

 Avatars are the symbols or photos that appear next to the comment.
 They're often photos of the user who wrote the comment.
 Sometimes they’re also comic figures, icons, or logos.

-If you check the box "Show avatars", other items will be activated.
-If the box is left unchecked, all the following settings will be ignored.
-My recommendation here is to check and set the maximum rating to "G” (suitable for all audiences).
+If you check the "Show avatars" box, the other items will be enabled.
+If the checkmark is not active, all the following settings will also be ignored.
+My recommendation here is to check the box and set the parental control to "G".

 The service Gravatar for WordPress is popular the world over: